Democracy, Dictatorship and Regime Change

 3. Find relevant information on current political regimes, critically assess it, and incorporate it into a coherent narrative.

-4. Present complex political realities and abstract concepts to non-specialists.
+4. Master complex political realities and abstract concepts.

 Week 1 - Introduction: Historical Trends in Democratisation

 Week 2 - Democracy: Definitions, Concepts, and Measures

 Week 3 - Dictatorships: Totalitarian and Authoritarian Regimes

 Week 5 - Democratisation: Agency Approach

 Week 6 - Democratisation Paths

 Week 7 - Democratic Consolidation: What Makes Democracy Endure?

 Week 8 - Political Regimes and Development